jabbala/CollabMail/README.md

 1. Register or log in as a user.
 2. Create or join a mail group.
 3. Send and receive emails within the mail group.
+4. Initiate and participate in workflow and approval processes.
-4. Customize notification preferences and access control settings.
+5. Customize notification preferences and access control settings.

 ## Contributing